 But what if you could foster that healthy agency-client relationship that makes clients want to stay with you for years, without wasting time on your reporting?

-Therein lies the importance of a kick-ass client report template.
+Therein lies the importance of kick-ass client report templates, like this one:

 Here at DashThis, we have a ton of agency clients, each of whom has their own type of clientele; no two clients are the same.